 Leak, however, did lead the Gators to their 2006 National Championship under Urban Meyer and helped usher in an era of dominance.
 He finished his career with 101 total touchdowns, third most in UF history behind Tebow and Danny Wuerffel.

 The only other first-round pick on this list, Grossman put together some ridiculously consistent and efficient seasons in Gainesville from 2000-2002.
 As a freshman in 2000, he tallied an efficiency rating of 161.81, which ranked third all-time for a freshman behind only Mike Vick and Donavan McNabb.

 Grossman threw for 77 touchdowns and more than 9,000 yards as a Gator.
-He finished his three-year tenure with a 146.77 career passer rating, good for third all-time in the SEC.
+He finished his three-year tenure with a 146.77 career passer rating, which at the time ranked third all-time in the SEC.

 1. Tim Tebow